CrackedPolishedBlackstoneBricksMC/toybox/README.md

 ## Tour

+### toybox-checksum

+Small utilities for working with `MessageFormat` objects and formatting hashes as hex strings.

+Compatible with Java 8.

 ### toybox-gdiff

 A simple implementation of the Generic Diff algorithm described by [W3C NOTE-GDIFF](https://www.w3.org/TR/NOTE-gdiff-19970825.html).
 This format is used by Minecraft Forge binpatches.